hyperledger-archives/sawtooth-core/docs/source/architecture/injecting_batches_block_validation_rules.rst

 The set of BatchInjectors to load is configured with an on-chain setting; this is similar to configuring the consensus module loaded by the validator.
-The sawtooth.validator.batch_injectors setting key stores a comma-separated list of batch injectors to load.
+The ``sawtooth.validator.batch_injectors`` setting key stores a comma-separated list of batch injectors to load.
 This list is parsed by the validator at the beginning of block publishing for each block and the appropriate injectors are loaded.

-This setting is controlled using the existing Settings Transaction Family.
+This setting is controlled using the existing :doc:`Settings transaction family <../transaction_family_specifications/settings_transaction_family>`.
 Take care when when updating this setting, because an incorrect value may cause transaction families to behave incorrectly.

 On-Chain Validation Rules
 =========================

 An on-chain setting holds a set of validation rules that are enforced for each block.
-On-chain validation rules will be stored as a string in the setting key sawtooth.validator.block_validation_rules.
-Rules will be enforced by the block validator.
+On-chain validation rules are stored as a string in the setting key ``sawtooth.validator.block_validation_rules``.
+Rules are enforced by the block validator.

-A simple syntax will be used for specifying validations rules as defined by the following.
+Validation rules use the following simple syntax:

 - A validation rule consists of a name followed by a colon and a comma-separated list of arguments: ``rulename:arg,arg,...,arg``